davidfrantz/force/docs/source/howto/udf.rst

         valid = np.isfinite(arr)
         outarr[valid] = arr[valid]

-and we roll out with:
+... and we roll out with:

 .. code-block:: none

-   force-higher-level /data/udf/medoid.prm
+   force-higher-level /data/udf/dhi.prm

 If we generate for a large extent (multiple tiles), use mosaics and pyramids:

 .. code-block:: none

+   force-pyramid /data/udf/X*/*.tif
    force-mosaic /data/udf
-   force-pyramid /data/udf/mosaic/*

-The DHIs for Germany look like this.
+The DHIs for Rhineland-Palatinate, Germany, look like this.
 In red, we have land covers with a high seasonality (e.g. agriculture).
 In cyan, we have land covers with a high minimum and cumulation (e.g. coniferous forest).
 In green, we have ... or.
 In ....

 Screenshot